arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 Inductive definitions can be also used to define predicates.
-One should be careful with inductive definitions since a predicate can often have several inductive definitions, some of which are valued in propositions and some of them are not.
+One should be careful with inductive definitions since a predicate can often have several inductive definitions, some of which are valued in propositions and some of which are not.
 For example:

 {%arend%}
 -- Defines predicate valued in propositions